sflarkin/satellite_analysis/README.md

 ### SFR and Contamination

 Another important property to understanding halo evolution is the Star Formation Rate (SFR).
 The script here takes the proper rvir values from the previous script, and calculates the SFR and SSFR for several stellar populations and radii.
 All populations are calculated for those populations withing 10%, 15%, and 20% of the virial radius.
 The stellar populations considered are as follows:
--The Stars Formed since the last timestep
+- The Stars Formed since the last timestep
--The Stars Formed withing the last 2, 3, 4, and 5 timesteps
+- The Stars Formed withing the last 2, 3, 4, and 5 timesteps
--The stars formed within 60 and 100 Myr
+- The stars formed within 60 and 100 Myr
--The stars formed 5, 60, and 100 Myr according to the formula from Tacchella et al. 2016
+- The stars formed 5, 60, and 100 Myr according to the formula from Tacchella et al. 2016

 In addition to the SFRs, this script also sees if any of the higher mass dark matter particles from the less resolved outer regions of the ART code have contaminated any of the halos.
 This is used primarily as an exclusion paramater for those halos with high contamination (mass of contaminating particles reaching 10% of the total Virial Mass).